 In the new year, instead of being overly health obsessed and bounding in with gusto to try the next “super berry from the Amazon” or being hoodwinked by a more restrictive, bigger, better fad diet, you know the ones that hustle, race and elbow each other out of the way to weasel their way into your apprehensions and anxieties faster.
 Maybe it’s time to begin to believe in you and your inner sense of self knowing and wisdom when it comes to being healthy?

 I believe that finding real food that makes you feel happier, more energised, alive and other adverbs can be produced easily without all of the punchlines and sensationalism.
 It certainly feels like the right time to throw 2014’s faddish ‘optimal’ diets out the door, broaden your horizons and do what feels right for you.
+If that means natural boosters to energise you, thats ok too.

 Healthy eating is not about deprivation and it doesn’t mean that yummy dishes like nachos need to be abolished.
 These angelic nachos from my new book Eat Clean, Green and Vegetarian are an easy to make healthy alternative to traditional nachos that are often laden with dodgy ingredients and leave you feeling bloated afterwards.
 I’ve reinvented traditional nachos to give them a renewed sense of freedom that the new year can bring.
 Nachos can be enjoyed regardless of how old you are, in fact they’re the kind of dish which improves with age; much like kombucha, good cheese or Dominic West.
 Yes really. 🙂